PlutoZhang/Zowe-docs/topics/atlas-getrequestinjava.md

 # Sending a `GET` request in Java

-Here is sample code to send a `GET` request to Atlas in Java™.
+Here is sample code to send a `GET` request to explorer server in Java™.

 ```
 public class JobListener implements Runnable {